Nigota/FirstKivyProject/README.md

 # FirstKivyProject
-It's my first kivy project on android.
+It's my first kivy project on android, but now it doesn't work on andoroid.
+You can run the project only on pc.

 # Installation
 **Dependencies:**